Highlighted NIH Data Science Community Engagement Activities

 The National Institutes of Health hosts and supports a rich variety of data science activities across the NIH campus as well as both nationally and internationally.
 The following events are part of the ongoing data science community outreach activities sponsored by the NIH Office of the Associate Director for Data Science, BD2K, and other NIH Institutes and Centers.

-2016: NIH Pi Day Celebration 3.1416
+2017: NIH Pi Day Celebration 3.14159

-NIH invites you to participate in our second annual celebration of Pi Day, on Monday, March 14, 2016, with a day of events and activities celebrating the intersection between the quantitative and biomedical sciences.
+NIH invites you to participate in our 3rd annual celebration of Pi Day, on Thursday, May 18, 2017, with a day of events and activities celebrating the intersection between the quantitative and biomedical sciences.
 On Pi Day and every day, NIH recognizes the importance of building a diverse biomedical workforce with the quantitative skills required to tackle future challenges.